-Point Mansions", is 48 years old.
-It is 5-storeys high and contains 25 strata-titled apartments.
+The most southerly 'Special Design Area' properties under consideration are those at Nos.
+89 Mill Point Road and 20 Stone Street.
+The building at No. 89 Mill Point Road, called "Mill Point Mansions", is 48 years old.
+It is 5-storeys high and contains 25 stratatitled apartments.
 This building occupies a somewhat irregularly shaped 'battle-axe' lot.
 The two-storey building at No. 20 Stone Street is 19 years old.
-It comprises 7 strata-titled grouped dwellings.
+It comprises 7 stratatitled arouped dwellings.
 If amalgamated, these two properties would form a 4,530 sq. metres rectangular site.
 This parcel of land on the north-west corner of the Judd Street / Labouchere Road / Mill Point Road intersection is in a prime location for large-scale redevelopment.
 The combined site has boundaries on Stone Street, Judd Street and Mill Point Road, with vehicular access available from the cul-de-sac end of Stone Street and from Mill Point Road.
 Very high buildings are either under construction, approved or proposed on three sites opposite "Mill Point Mansions".
-5 storey building to the north, at 85 Mill Point Road is 16 years old.
+The adjoining 5 storey building to the north, at 85 Mill Point Road is 16 years old.
 It comprises a mix of strata-titled apartments and offices and there is no prospect of this site being redeveloped in the foreseeable future.
 Similarly, the adjoining property at No. 12 Stone Street, occupied by an 8 storey strata-titled apartment building, has already been redeveloped to its maximum potential.
-A well-designed high building on the north-west corner of the intersection would provide balance in terms of built form and scale.
+A well-designed high building on the northwest corner of the intersection would provide balance in terms of built form and scale.
 To facilitate such an outcome, the 'Special Design Area' designation needs to be retained for Nos.
 89 Mill Point Road and 20 Stone Street.